-California Admission Day on September 9 commemorates the day when California was admitted into the Union as the 31st state in 1850, after being ceded to the United States by Mexico in 1848.
+California Admission Day on September 9 commemorates the day when California was admitted into the Union as the 31st state in 1850 after Mexico ceded to the United States in 1848.

-> California Admission Day is not a public holiday in California, which means that businesses, schools, and government offices remain open.
+California Admission Day is not a public holiday in California, which means that businesses, schools, and government offices remain open.

-> In 1846 the United States declared war on Mexico.
-At the time, the territory of California in Mexico had a lot of American settlers as inhabitants, who staged a revolution against the Mexican government and captured Sonoma, declaring the area as the California Republic.
+In 1846, the United States declared war on Mexico.
+At the time, the territory of California in Mexico had a lot of American settlers as inhabitants, who staged a revolution against the Mexican government.
+They also captured Sonoma, declaring the area as the California Republic.
 On July 9 of the same year, Lieutenant Revere of the Navy arrived in Sonoma and placed a United States flag in the territory, officially declaring California as a possession of the United States.

-> On this day, some organizations and businesses in California may have special events happening to commemorate the holiday.
+On this day, some organizations and businesses in California may have special events happening to commemorate the holiday.

 Schools will often dedicate the day to educating the students about the admission of California into the United States, and organize activities and events about it.